Mylo19984/fpl-data-pipeline/README.md

 ### In development

+- making connection (join) between the xG, xA (stats table) and fact table; since this data should also be in fact table
 - switching table presentation to: https://datatables.net
 - adding dynamic dashboards; thus person can filter the players by position
 - adding fixtures tables, and fixture analysis for top players
 - adding the possibility of user to choose which weeks will dag automatically pick up
-- web scraping data regarding xG and xI per games
-- web scraping data regarding the game statistics of each player (shots on goal, crosses, passes and etc.)

 ### Future plans

-- making final flask app for fantasy players as separate project; since they are not that into IT, and should be easier for use.
-Thus one project for myself, and practicing Data engineering, and another one for the final users
+- making final flask app for fantasy players as separate project; since they are not that into IT and python and docker, thus should be easier for use.
+One project for myself (practicing Data engineering) and another one for the final users